Cloud-SPAN/04genomics/_episodes/01-variant_calling.md

 | FILTER | a `.` if no quality filters have been applied, PASS if a filter is passed, or the name of the filters this variant failed |

 In an ideal world, the information in the `QUAL` column would be all we needed to filter out bad variant calls.
 However, in reality we need to filter on multiple other metrics.
+That's why we used the `vcfutils.pl varFilter` script to do some filtering before we looked at this output.

 The last two columns contain the genotypes and can be tricky to decode.